 AND ROYAL PALACE

-This private tour is an extraordinary sample of the best tourism for individual travellers, on account of the detailed immersion we will perform into the artistic and cultural treasures of ALL MADRID, undoubtedly the culture capital of Spain.
+This private tour is one of best things to do in Madrid for travelers who will stay a short time with us.
+Because it features best places to visit in Madrid.
+A detailed immersion into the artistic and cultural treasures of Madrid, undoubtedly the culture capital of Spain.

 We will then cross the Paseo de Recoletos and walk to the Thyssen Bornemisza Museum, which is renowned for the exemplary reconstruction of its building as well as for its Collection of Paintings of a wide chronological range: 7 centuries.
 Here, we will enjoy, among others, the works of 17th and 18th century Flemish artists, masters from the impressionist period as well as expressionistic artists from United States, Germany, France and Spain until we arrive to the contemporary works of Max Ernst, Mark Rothko, Mark Tobey, Jackson Pollock, Lucien Freud and many other remarkable XX century art painters.